naiyerasif/site/content/blog/2018-10-24-network-sharing-between-different-docker-containers.md

 }
 ```

-**Recall** that the host for calling the endpoint was not provided in the Angular app.
+**Recall** that the host for calling the endpoint was not provided in the Angular application.
 So, when `getGreeting()` method will be called, `HttpClient` will resolve the path of the API as `http://localhost:4200/hello`.
 This path will obviously return an error if the app is run normally.

 To resolve this path, a proxy is configured with Nginx which will intercept all calls to `/hello` endpoint and redirect it to `http://greeter:8084/hello` (which is the Docker's network url for the REST endpoint created above).